sflarkin/yt-agora/doc/source/developing/creating_derived_fields.rst

    sp = ds.sphere("max", (200.,"kpc"))
    sp.set_field_parameter("bulk_velocity", yt.YTArray([-100.,200.,300.], "km/s"))

-In this case, we already know what the *center* of the sphere is, so we do not set it.
-Also, note that *center* and *bulk_velocity* need to be :class:`YTArray` objects with units.
+In this case, we already know what the ``center`` of the sphere is, so we do not set it.
+Also, note that ``center`` and ``bulk_velocity`` need to be :class:`~yt.units.yt_array.YTArray` objects with units.

-Other examples for creating derived fields can be found in the cookbook recipes :ref:`cookbook-simple-derived-fields` and :ref:`cookbook-complex-derived-fields`.
+Other examples for creating derived fields can be found in the cookbook recipe :ref:`cookbook-simple-derived-fields`.

 .. _derived-field-options: